 Online gaming has become one of the most popular ways for gamers to compete against each other these days.
+Twitch is popular among all online gamers.
+As to stay in the top position requires the most number of views, gamers may get lots of viewers for Twitch from some of the best sites.
 Many people build their own computers or invest thousands of dollars in gaming computers that can handle the massive amount of data that online gaming requires.

 As online gaming becomes more popular, the need for cybersecurity increases.
 The more you play online, the more susceptible your computer is to hackers.
 Continue reading to get some tips to protect your online gaming account from cybersecurity threats.

 Beware of social engineering attacks.

 For as long as commerce between people has existed, there have been con men and women who use charisma and promises to cast a spell on the hearts and minds of their victims.
 Now, hackers have created a con game of their own called social engineering.

 Hackers use social engineering to get people to let their guard down and compromise their own network security.
 They use social engineering to gain access to databases and other sources of sensitive data and steal money, identities, other critical information.

 Online gaming provides a great opportunity for social engineering attacks being that strangers from around the globe compete against and communicate with each other.
 The best way to prevent such an attack is to make sure that you never share sensitive information with someone you don’t know or whose identity you can’t verify.
 The agility of these scammers may stun you, and keeping your information to yourself is the best way to stay safe.

 So, even though you might make plenty of friends while playing “Dota 2 Heroes,” and they may offer to help you optimize your gaming system, don’t give them access.
 Many cyberattacks start with “friendly” online competition.